 Our Winemaker: Determined, Pertinacious

 As the saying goes, "where there's a will, there's a way," and owner/winemaker Pam Walden is nothing if not willful.
 Her intention has always been to live life to the fullest, with a strong work ethic and independent spirit that embraces the unknown.

-Pam has been making wine in Oregon for over twenty years, starting with the creation of Daedalus Cellars with her then partner and husband Aron Hess.
-After they split in 2009, she took over the winemaking and created Willful Wines starting with the 2011 vintage using the first crop from the vineyard that they planted in the Dundee Hills.
+Pam has been making wine in Oregon for over twenty years, starting with the creation of Daedalus Cellars with her then partner Aron Hess in 2000.
+She created Willful Wines starting with the 2011 vintage using the first crop from the vineyard that they planted in the Dundee Hills.
 After Aron died tragically young at the beginning of 2013, Pam sold the vineyard to be able to spend more time with her two young boys.
 Our production facility is now in NE Portland and we currently produce around 7000 cases annually.
 Read more about Pam's story here.